athackst/jekyll-theme-profile/LOG.md

 layout: default
 ```

-You might expect that all of the variables would be availabe for any {% raw %}`{% include ..%}`{% endraw %} that you might have within your new layout.
+You might expect that all of the variables would be available for any {% raw %}`{% include ..%}`{% endraw %} that you might have within your new layout.
 They are not.

 However, variables assigned inside of the includes are maintained.